agroecometrics package

 Parameters:

-• temp_min – The minimum daily temperature (°C)
+• temp_min – A numpy array of minimum daily temperatures. (°C)

-• temp_max – The maximum daily temperature (°C)
+• temp_max – A numpy array of maximum daily temperatures. (°C)

 Returns:

-The Jensen-Haise models predictions for evapotranspiration clipped to a minimum of zero
+Daily evapotranspiration clipped to a minimum of zero. (mm/day)

 Parameters: